Tazinho/snakecase/README.md

 ## [1] "so_many_different_separators_in_this_sentece"
 ```

--   You may want to do exactly the last thing, but for a specific reason you dont want to preprocess "." and "@"
+-   You may want to do exactly the last thing, but for a specific reason you don't want to preprocess "." and "@"

 ``` r
 to_any_case("some-email@provider.com",